cucumber/cucumber-jvm/cucumber-java/README.md

 ```

 Note: In addition to collections of `String` collections of `Integer`, `Float`, `BigInteger` and `BigDecimal`, `Byte`, `Short`, `Long`
 and `Double` are also supported.
 Numbers are parsed using the language of the feature file.
-To use custom types you can use the
+To use custom types, you can use the
-annotations discussed in "Data Table Type" further down this page.
+annotations discussed in the [Data Table Type](#data-table-type) section below.

 ### Doc strings